 Waggoners is probably the most popular, complete, and frequently updated cruising guide in the PNW.
 For marina services in particular it’s usually the best source out there.
-We use it to figure out which marina has good drinking water, nice showers (sometimes free!), convenient laundry, or a nearby grocery store.
+We use it to figure out which marina has good drinking water, nice showers, convenient laundry, or a nearby grocery store.

-We use Waggoners a bit less for anchorages, especially on the Central and North coasts of BC – where the Douglass guide (see later) is more comprehensive.
+We use Waggoners a bit less for anchorages, especially on the Central and North coasts of BC and Alaska – where the Douglass guides (see later) are more comprehensive.

 Another caveat is since Waggoners is written by motorboaters, we find their passage / routing advice isn’t always useful.
 They’re selecting for optimal motorboat conditions – little wind and minimal sea state, leaving early in the morning and sticking to the most protected channels.
 If we followed that advice we’d get very little sailing in. (see Marilyn Johnson’s book later for a resource on this)